 IT security was already experiencing a revolution, even before the emergence of COVID-19.

-The vast number of legacy systems that carried us into the 21st century has largely been replaced by storage and transmission systems that are more complex, mobile, wireless, and even hardware independent.
+The vast number of legacy systems that carried us into the 21st century has largely been replaced by storage and transmission systems that are more complex, mobile, wireless, and hardware independent.

 Cloud solutions, the Internet of Things, and other systems that cater to the new wireless generation require a new, nimble approach to security, and the pandemic has only accelerated that need.

-Three of the newest next-generation technologies that are poised to change the nature of cybersecurity well into the next decade.
+The newest next-generation technologies are poised to change the nature of cybersecurity well into the next decade.